alemermartinez/RMI-GitHub/README.md

 c(function.g1(point[1]), function.g2(point[2]))
 ```

-The following figures plots the partial residuals and the estimated curve for each additive function:
+The following figures plot the partial residuals, the estimated curve (in blue) and the true function (in black) for each additive function:

 ```{r}
 lim.rob <- matrix(0, 2, 2)